 Here in Florida, the legislature has passed statutes that “cap” damages in some kinds of personal injury cases.
 This has been done in the public interest as decided by the lawmakers.

 Damage Caps set a specific amount that is the maximum the accident victim is allowed to receive in their personal injury claim.
-That’s all the victim will be able to recover from the defendant, doesn’t matter how serious he or she has been hurt.
+That’s all the victim will be able to recover from the defendant, doesn’t matter how seriously he or she has been hurt.

 Usually, Florida Damage Caps apply to “non-economic damages.”
 We’ve discussed non-economic damages before.
 Economic damages are those things you can easily document, like medical bills and lost wages.
 Non-economic damages are fluid; non-monetary losses.
 They aren’t as easy to prove.
 Pain and suffering damages are an example of “non-economic damages.”